 Creative industries and modern technology often allow for workspace freedom.
 We can get things done almost anywhere, provided there’s a good internet connection.
 While the ability to work remotely can be convenient, there are challenges that come with it.
-Here’s a few things we can do to maximize productivity while working remotely.
+Here’s 4 effective habits for working remotely.

 Plan your day.

 A solid game plan will help you prioritize tasks and keep you on schedule.